-By Mark Bruck
+By Marc Bruck

 Throughout much of early modern Europe, oils and fats derived from animals were highly valued commodities, particularly as elements to everyday medicines and remedies.
 Puppy oil, in particular, was considered better than most other animal fats and remained in use until the middle of the 20th century.
 In fact, in my pharmacy, I have a jar of puppy oil (now completely rancid fat) that dates from the beginning of the last century.
 Nevertheless, the puppy oil and dog fat were highly cherished for their medical properties in premodern European folk medicine.

 Known by various terms, including oleum catellorum, axungia canis and pinguedo canis, the fat of animals were used to heal a variety of ailments and afflictions in early modern Europe.
 For instance, frog and human fat comprised the basis of the healing oil known as oleum florum Slotani.
 Similarly, the oil called emplastrum diabotanum was composed of fifty-five ingredients, including animal oils, pitch and wax, camphor, and minerals.
 An anonymous eighteenth century commentator in the Journal der Pharmacie is said to have described the concoction as the most miserable mixture.
 Nevertheless, early modern formal physicians and folk healers alike regularly used the fats and oils of animals as medical remedies.
 The remedy known as unguentum nervinum Schmidii was composed of a variety of animal fats, including those from canines, equines and humans, was used to treat localized nerve and joint pains.
 Puppy oil and the fat of canines figured prominently as topical remedies for muscle and joint pains, such as podagra (the gout).
 Taken internally, canine fat figured frequently in both folk and formal treatments for lung afflictions such as tuberculosis.